Virtual-only events for fall 2020 & winter 2021

 Explore what Ut Prosim and leadership mean to you

-We offer a variety of ways to get engaged in local, regional, and global communities.
+VT Engage offers a variety of ways to get engaged in local, regional, and global communities.
 Whether you want to serve a couple hours on a Campus Kitchen shift, spend a half day or day with us on a Get on the Bus trip, develop your leadership capacities on one of our student teams, or go on an adventure for three weeks in Peru, we have something for you.
 All undergraduate and graduate students of any major are welcome to sign up for our trips.

-These trips are immersive experiences that explore community issues in our region and throughout the eastern United States during weekends, winter breaks, and spring breaks.
+These trips are immersive experiences that explore community issues in our region and throughout the eastern United States during weekends as well as fall, winter, and spring breaks.

-Combat hunger and food waste by redistributing unserved and unsold food from on-campus dining centers to area hunger-relief agencies.
+Combat hunger and food waste by redistributing unserved and unsold food from on-campus dining centers to local nonprofits.

-These trips are a combination of service, learning, and cultural immersion in Peru, the Dominican Republic, and Indonesia + Cambodia.
+These trips are a combination of service, learning, and cultural immersion in the Dominican Republic, Peru, & Puerto Rico.

-These grants are awarded to current undergraduate or graduate students to help fund an innovative project in a community.
+These grants are awarded to current undergraduate or graduate students to help fund an innovative, community-driven project.